isphus1973/isphus1973.github.io/src/content/blog/calculating-a-distribution-of-a-function-of-random-variables.md

 | >12      | -                               | 0          | impossible         |
 | **Total**|                                  | **36**     | **100%**           |

-The pyramidal format appears again!
-It appears because different outcomes can generate the same dice sum.
+The pyramidal shape appears again!
+It happens because different outcomes can generate the same dice sum.
 Let's redo the graph above with the numbers we have found:

 ```python
 g = np.random.default_rng(0x533D)